Skip to main

 Writing can be a powerful tool for assessing content learning in any subject area.
 When you read student writing, you see what students know and where their misconceptions may be.

-• In this video, watch how Kris Carey uses a strategy called My Thinking Logs to assess written language skills and content knowledge simultaneously.
+• In this video(Open Link in new tab), watch how Kris Carey uses a strategy called My Thinking Logs to assess written language skills and content knowledge simultaneously.

 Exit slips are another great strategy for formative assessment at the end of a lesson.